 Supposed the dog is also served delicious freshly cooked vegetables with the cooked rice.
 In this case, the meal is additionally enriched with valuable vitamins and fiber.

-Cooked rice cake is often used as a gentle food in dog nutrition, as rice in this state is very easy to digest.
-Also, rice is a good supplier of high-quality energy.
+Cooked rice cake is often used as a gentle food in dog nutrition, as it is very easy to digest.
+Also, it is a good supplier of high-quality energy.

 If your dog is put on a gentle diet due to illness or other problems, rice with boiled chicken and carrots is a good option.
 Of course, spices and salts should be avoided.

-Each dog is different, so you should test whether your dog tolerates rice well.
+Each dog is different, so you should test whether your dog tolerates it well.
 You can start with a small amount.

 Mix the rice with some meat – this is where minced meat is used – or with the dried food you are currently feeding.

-You can then find out if rice is a compatible food for your dog.
+You can then find out if it is a compatible food for your dog.

-Important: if the dog food you use already has high rice content, you should not add more rice.
+Important: if the dog food you use already has high rice content, you should not add more to it.
 Your dog can not expand that much carbohydrates all at once, resulting in digestive problems.

 Dogs need a balanced and healthy diet.
 This means that they need a balanced ratio of all essential nutrients, vitamins, minerals, and trace elements.